SynixeContractors/Documents/organization/constitution.md

 ### 3.2 - Gaining Membership

 Any person at the age of 18 or older wishing to join Synixe Contractors will be able to join as a recruit.
+Any person of the ages of 16 or 17 is allowed to apply for membership granted that they have been vouched for by a current member of the community, but approval is at the discretion of the Staff Members.

 Persons interested in joining Synixe Contractors will become a Junior Member after attending a minimum of 2 sanctioned events.
 The person must then go through a minimum probation period of 16 sanctioned events.
 After this period as a Junior Member, the Staff Members will make a decision on permitting membership to the person.
 If accepted they will become a Member of the community.